 Last on the list of weekend getaways on a budget is tiny little Julian, a small town with a big reputation for it’s famous apple pies.

-Nestled near the Cuyamaca Mountains, Julian is near to everything from casinos, to Anza Borrego and Salvation Mountains, to even San diego!
+Nestled near the Cuyamaca Mountains, Julian is near to everything from casinos, to Anza Borrego to Salvation Mountain.
+It’s an easy stop from nearby San Diego.

-Apple pies can be found in just about every small shop and bakery.
-They are not necessarily all made equal – try to get a fresh-baked pie rather than a packaged one.
+Apple pies can be found in just about every small shop and bakery in town.
+They are not necessarily all made equal – try to get a fresh-baked pie rather than a packaged ones.
 It will make a difference!

-Julian is still a small town, though quite known in California, so you can still get hotels in the $60-$70 range if you book in advance.
+Julian is still a small town, though quite well-known in California.
+You can find hotels within the $60-$70 range if you book in advance.

 - Entry Fees: None.
 Just the cost of the pies!